Menu

 The potential drawbacks of reporting rent with Rent Advantage™ are:

-• If you miss a rent payment or multiple rent payments, it will be reflected in your credit report and will harm your credit score
+• If you miss a rent payment or multiple rent payments, it will be reflected in your credit report and could harm your credit score

 Should I Report Rent with Rent Advantage™?